- Borrow & Request

 - Meet & Study Here

 - Tech & Print

-1. Zotero and Word communicate to create bibliographies based on the items you have loaded into your Zotero library.
+1. Zotero works with the word processing tools Microsoft Word, LibreOffice, and Google Docs to create bibliographies based on the items you have loaded into your Zotero library.
 When you install the Zotero library, this functionality is automatically added.

 You will know that the Zotero word processing option has been added if when you are using a PC with Microsoft Word 2007 or newer you find the Zotero icons in the Add-Ins or Zotero tab.
 If you are using a Mac, you may find the Zotero tools under the Word script menu or in a Zotero menu.
 Note: the Mac icons often look slightly different than the PC icons, but the functionality is the same.

 Windows and most Macs: